Galaxy Watch 4: 48 hours on Samsung's new smartwatch | ExBulletin

 If you switch this in your Samsung Health settings, your blood oxygen readings will be recorded overnight (snoring detection is also switched).
 The blood oxygen levels in the watch are not medically accurate and have been found to be much more diverse than standard pulse oximeters worn on fingers.
 Maybe it helps determine if there is a significant drop in blood oxygen?
 Again, it’s hard to tell when to use it.

 Blood pressure is not yet working in the United States.
-In addition, you need a Samsung phone (ECG also works).
+In addition, you need a Samsung phone (EKG also works).

 Samsung has a way to check the blood pressure of the watch using an optical heart rate sensor, but it requires calibration for the blood pressure cuff.
 It is approved for use with electrocardiograms in many countries, but has not yet been used in the United States.
 In my review model I was able to check the stress level … this is basically a version of the blood pressure function that is not approved by the FDA.
 I did almost nothing other than mapping my expected stress to the green-to-red color gradient.